peerkar/liferay-gsearch/README.md

 ## Do I Have to Use the Custom Search Adapter?
 No you don't but you loose the goodies of search field configuration as they won't work without.

+## How Does the Suggester Work?
+The suggester works by storing succesfull search keywords/phrases and offering them as autocompletion options.
+That's the way Google works, too.

+Obviously, after installing there are no stored queries, so you have to teach the suggester to make it offer opions.
+Have also a look at the configuration options.

+Remember that search phrases are not persisted but are index time only.
+If you reindex, the options have to be rebuilt again.

 ## How Can I Make Non-Liferay Assets Findable in Index
 To get this portlet to find "external" assets in the Liferay index you have to index those assets to that portal company's index, you want them to be findable at.
 It's possible to spread the search across multiple indexes but that would require some more customization of the search adapter.